WordPress/wordpress.org/wordpress.org/public_html/wp-content/plugins/plugin-directory/readme/readme.txt

 A few notes about the sections above:

 * "Contributors" is a comma separated list of wordpress.org usernames
 * "Tags" is a comma separated list of tags that apply to the plugin
 * "Requires at least" is the lowest version that the plugin will work on
-*   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
+* "Tested up to" is the highest version that you've *successfully used to test the plugin*
-*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.
+* Stable tag must indicate the Subversion "tag" of the latest stable version

-    Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used for displaying information about the plugin.
-In this situation, the only thing considered from the trunk `readme.txt` is the stable tag pointer.
-Thus, if you develop in trunk, you can update the trunk `readme.txt` to reflect changes in your in-development version, without having that information incorrectly disclosed about the current stable version that lacks those changes -- as long as the trunk's `readme.txt` points to the correct stable tag.
+Note that the `readme.txt` value of stable tag is the one that is the defining one for the plugin.
+If the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used for displaying information about the plugin.

+If you develop in trunk, you can update the trunk `readme.txt` to reflect changes in your in-development version, without having that information incorrectly disclosed about the current stable version that lacks those changes -- as long as the trunk's `readme.txt` points to the correct stable tag.

-    If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.
+If no stable tag is provided, your users may not get the correct version of your code.

 == Frequently Asked Questions ==